Rain Dove

 Rain Dove Victoria Dubilewski (born September 27, 1989) is an American model, actor, and activist, best known for their work in fashion as a gender-nonconforming model, posing alternately as male and female in photoshoots, productions, and runway shows.
 Dove was voted as SheWireds Most Eligible Bachelorette in 2014 and named one of Elle Magazines 12 Women Who Are Redefining Beauty in 2015.

-A self-described "gender capitalist", Dove has written, "I've never really cared about pronouns for my own descriptors", and that they disavow personal pronouns and ask people to choose whichever they feel apply: "Use she, he, it, one, they ...
+A self-described "gender capitalist" non-binary person, Dove has written, "I've never really cared about pronouns for my own descriptors", and that they disavow personal pronouns and ask people to choose whichever they feel apply: "Use she, he, it, one, they ...
 I honestly don't care ...
 All I'm listening for in that sound is positivity."

 Early life and education

 Assigned female at birth, Dove spent their early years believing they were ugly: they had a larger physique than other children and youth, and were given the nickname "Tranny Danny".
 Initially, Dove claimed in interviews and biographies to have studied genetic engineering and civil law at University of California, Berkeley.
 They also claimed to have worked as a Colorado Firefighter under a male pseudonym, and to have passed as a man during this time, for a period of eleven months.
 However, in late 2019 Dove admitted in a video on NBC News that both of these claims (of having studied genetics and law, and of having been a firefighter) were false.